18F/acq-tech-presentations/tech-theory-time/virtual-machines/vm-presentation.md

 variable number of computers.
 They can add computers as needed without necessarily having to add hardware.

-And they can rely on the hypervisors to automate a lot of the creation process.
-Many data centers are heavily automated, to the point that creating a new virtual machine often takes less than a minute.
+And they can let the hypervisors automate a lot of the creation process.
+It's not unusual to be able to create a new virtual machine in less than a minute.

+cloud.gov is on virtual machines in an Amazon data center

 ---